-As at 30 June 2016, the area of consolidation changed with respect to that as at 31 December 2015:
+As at 30 September 2016, the area of consolidation changed with respect to that as at 31 December 2015:

-- on 9 February 2016, the subsidiary Group Marais SA purchased the entire shareholding in the French company EAM SRL, with registered office in Carcassone, for Euro 450 thousand; - on 3 March 2016, the parent company Tesmec S.p.A. purchased the remaining 60% of the share capital of Bertel S.r.I - The subsidiary, previously consolidated with the equity method, as from that date is consolidated on a line-by-line basis; - on 20 April 2016, the subsidiary Tesmec Balkani EAD was wound-up in that this investment was no longer of strategic importance; - on 20 April 2016, the parent company Tesmec S.p.A. acquired 100% of CPT Engineering S.r.l., company specialised in the design and implementation of monitoring, protection and industrial automation solutions, which offers cuttingedge systems within the technologies of power lines, consolidated on a line-by-line basis as from that date;
+- on 9 February 2016, the subsidiary Group Marais SA purchased the entire shareholding in the French company EAM SRL, with registered office in Carcassone, for Euro 450 thousand; - on 3 March 2016, the parent company Tesmec S.p.A. purchased the remaining 60% of the share capital of Bertel S.r.l.
+The subsidiary, previously consolidated with the equity method, as from that date is consolidated on a line-by-line basis; - on 20 April 2016, the subsidiary Tesmec Balkani EAD was wound-up in that this investment was no longer of strategic importance; - on 20 April 2016, the parent company Tesmec S.p.A. acquired 100% of CPT Engineering S.r.l., company specialised in the design and implementation of monitoring, protection and industrial automation solutions, which offers cuttingedge systems within the technologies of power lines, consolidated on a line-by-line basis as from that date;

-• on 22 May 2016, the subsidiary Marais Group sold the 40% share held in JV Marais Algerie SARL at the price of Euro 40 thousand, consolidated in the financial statements using the equity method.
+- on 22 May 2016, the subsidiary Marais Group sold the 40% share held in JV Marais Algerie SARL at the price of Euro 40 thousand, consolidated in the financial statements using the equity method. - on 1 August 2016, the company Marais Cote d'Ivoire, 100% owned by Group Marais SA, was set up.
+The company is based in Abidjan (Ivory Coast) and its purpose is the construction of energy telecommunications networks, sale and rental of Trencher machines.